NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
         then {
             // a side-effect is allowed, but you can't
-            // store anywhere in a filter-term.
+            // store anywhere in a term.
             send-to stdout;
             reject;
         }